 Figure 5.
 Surface depicting proportional change in asymptotic mass between 10℃ and 12℃ predicted by a general Pütter-type growth model, as a function of the decline in mass-scaling exponent per unit temperature (parameter c in Eqns.
 1-2).
 The dashed line corresponds to the zero-change isocline.
-Points indicate where species with data on both rates are mapped onto this space, based on fixed effects model.
+Points indicate where species with data on both rates are mapped onto this space, based on their species-specific parameters estimated using the log-linear regression model.

 Results